Pearls Before Swine by Stephan Pastis for April 10, 2022

 43. Coachroy1

-Roy Lamberton about 2 years ago
+Roy Lamberton over 2 years ago

 The Fairness Doctrine prevented the discussion of almost any issue because you could rarely get both sides in the same room to hold a discussion.
 When you did it was more like a Jerry Springer show than a real resolution of ideas and during a political campaign you couldn’t even have the incumbent’s regular report to constituents aired because everyone running against them demanded equivalent time – think the last 3 Democrat Presidential races?